AndreR10/Python-Projects/CLI Apps/pwc/pwc_2/README.md

 `pwc` - print lines in given files matching the indicated text.

-`hpwc` - read history of pgrep program execution.

 ### DESCRIPTION

 `pwc` counts caracters | words | lines of the given files.

-`hpwc` reads record of input files and presents information for a stdout.

 ### SYNOPSIS